 \section{Concluding remarks}

 Evidence synthesis in connected networks typically relies on the constancy of relative treatment effects between studies.
 When adjusting for covariates, this assumption is conditional on a set of baseline characteristics.
-For constancy to hold, there is either: (1) no effect measure modification by the covariates; or (2) cross-study balance in the distribution of effect measure modifiers.
-In evidence synthesis, effect measure modifiers are described as covariates that induce treatment effect heterogeneity at the individual level, through treatment-covariate interactions in an outcome model parametrized at such level.
-Therefore, effect modification is defined with respect to a conditional measure.
-However, the relevant target estimand for population-level decisions in HTA is a marginal effect.
+Current guidance establishes that, for constancy to hold, there is either: (1) no effect measure modification by the covariates; or (2) the effect measure modifiers are equidistributed across studies.
+In evidence synthesis, effect measure modifiers have traditionally been described as covariates that induce treatment effect heterogeneity at the individual level, through treatment-covariate interactions in an outcome model parametrized at such level.
+Therefore, effect modification has been defined with respect to a conditional measure, even though the relevant target estimand for population-level decisions in HTA is a marginal effect.

-When the effect measure is non-collapsible, as is the case for popular summary measures in meta-analysis (e.g.~odds ratios and hazard ratios), the set of marginal and conditional effect measure modifiers may not coincide.
-Purely prognostic variables that do not induce treatment effect heterogeneity at the individual level may modify marginal effects at the population level.
-This has crucial implications for recommended practices when the target estimand is a marginal effect and the measure of effect is non-collapsible.
-Evidence synthesis approaches that do not adjust for covariates may produce bias in the absence of individual-level treatment effect heterogeneity.
-As a result, the use of covariate adjustment may be warranted to account for imbalances in purely prognostic variables across studies.
+For certain summary measures, the set of marginal and conditional effect measure modifiers may not coincide.
+In the absence of individual-level treatment effect heterogeneity, marginal effects for non-collapsible measures such as the (log) odds ratio generally depend on the distribution of purely prognostic covariates that are not effect measure modifiers on the conditional scale.
+In the presence of individual-level treatment effect heterogeneity, marginal effects for measures that are not directly collapsible, such as the (log) risk ratio and the (log) odds ratio, generally depend on the full joint distribution of purely prognostic covariates and covariates that are effect measure modifiers on the conditional scale.

+On the marginal scale, depending on the mathematical properties of the selected summary measure, different types of covariates must be accounted for to achieve external validity or transportability with respect to a given target population.
+Namely, the types of covariates classed as marginal effect measure modifiers are a function of the summary measure.